-Above photo: A Kapok dubbed sulphur will float indefinitely.
+Above photo: A #20 Sulphur dun dubbed completely with Kapok will float like a cork.

 Above photo: A single strand of Pearsall's gold silk used as a rib for the abdomen.